Where's Johnny?: Synopsis

 Tony mends fences with Artie Bucco, who is still holding a grudge over the loan incident.
 He offers Artie one of the bedrooms in his mother's house since Artie has run into problems with his living arrangements; after some hesitation, he accepts.
+Tony also offers a bedroom to Tony B.

 Junior's dementia is gradually worsening.
+When an episode of Curb Your Enthusiasm comes on the TV, he mistakes Larry David and Jeff Garlin for himself and Bobby.
+The family gathers at Junior's house for Sunday lunch, where he insults Tony in front of everyone.
+A clearly upset Tony angrily asks him to not do it again.
+When Junior repeats the same insult moments later, an irate Tony leaves, not realizing that it is the dementia talking.

-One afternoon, he wanders out in a bathrobe and drives to Bloomfield Avenue where his brother, Johnny Boy, once had a family hangout.
+One afternoon, Junior wanders out in a bathrobe and drives to Bloomfield Avenue where his brother, Johnny Boy, once had a family hangout.
 It is now a storefront church and he is kicked out.
 Befuddled, Junior forgets where his car is parked and walks aimlessly.
 After dark, two Newark policemen discover him and drive him home.
-Janice and Bobby discuss his condition with Tony, but this escalates into an argument between the two siblings over old wounds.
+Janice and Bobby discuss his condition with Tony, but Tony responds with "my Uncle is dead to me."
+This escalates into an argument between the two siblings over old wounds.
 Janice slaps Tony and he starts choking her.
 As Bobby and Artie try to break up the fight, Artie gets hit in the eye by Janice's elbow.
 Janice runs out of the house crying.

 Later, in a chance encounter, Junior's neurologist explains to Tony that Junior's behavior may have been due to his infarcts (mini-strokes).
 Tony visits Junior and asks him why he doesn't think about anything nice.
 "Don't you love me?"
 Tony asks.
 Junior doesn't answer, and they both quietly tear up.